aimicrocot/microcot-preset/README.md

 ## Lifehacks and thanks

 — For maximum model intelligence, use character cards up to 800 tokens WITHOUT lists, brackets, markdown, W++, or Boostyle.
 Don't use infotabs/HTML/CSS permanently, and restart the RP with a summary at ~25k context.
 Personally, I RP in English and keep Reasoning to a minimum.
+If the AI has trouble understanding prompts, check the box in the preset settings for Use system prompt and/or Squash system messages.
 Why is my preset like this: https://rentry.org/promting

 — If you have super-large worlds and many characters and aren't satisfied with the results using the preset, you can enable Empty prefill and set Reasoning to maximum (idea and tests by @Boringdommer)